About Us

 We are a network of urban planners, organizers, public affairs professionals, designers and engineers.
 We have experience working with community-based organizations, elected officials, business and institutional leadership, and seek to work with those aspiring to make change and willing to do the hard work to make it happen.

-Co-founder and Principal Consultant New York, NYBrad’s career has taken him from urban planning to organizing, public advocacy, politics and back again.
-His career has allowed him to learn and navigate all pieces required to build an effective public project.
+Brad’s career has taken him from urban planning to organizing, public advocacy, politics and post-disaster recovery project and program management.
+His career has allowed him to learn and navigate all channels required to build an effective public project.